Unreduced Persistence Diagrams for Topological Machine Learning: Machine learning performance

-\textbf{Brain artery tree regression.} This task was performed on a data set prepared by Bendich et al.~\cite{bendich2016} from 3D Magnetic Resonance Angiography brain images collected by Bullit et al.~\cite{bullitt2005}.
-Each of the 98 data entries consisted of a 3D point cloud depicting a subject's brain artery tree, together with edges between points determined by a tube-tracking algorithm.
+To compare reduced and unreduced diagrams on a difficult regression task, we reanalyzed a data set prepared by Bendich et al.~\cite{bendich2016} from 3D Magnetic Resonance Angiography brain images collected by Bullit et al.~\cite{bullitt2005}.
+Each of the 98 data entries estimated a subject's brain artery tree and consists of a 3D point cloud together with edges between points determined by a tube-tracking algorithm.
 To create a filtered complex, we largely followed the procedure of Bendich et al.~\cite{bendich2016}.
-In degree 0, vertices were filtered by height, and edges had the same filtration value as the higher of their two vertices.
+In degree 0, vertices were filtered by height and edges had the same filtration value as the higher of their two vertices.
 In degree 1, we used alpha complexes constructed from Euclidean distances between vertices (i.e., ignoring edge adjacency).
 Each brain was also labeled with the subject's age.
-The supervised learning task was predicting a subject's age using their brain artery tree as input.
+The supervised learning task was predicting a subject's age using their brain artery tree as input. \Cref{tab:brain_results} reports results.